JosephAntony/Lua-5.3-Portable-Batteries-Windows-10-32bit/howto.md

 ** WORK IN PROGRESS **

 Installing Lua 5.3.3 and C modules from sources on Windows
 -------------------------------
 July 26, 2016

+---

+In this humble step-by-step manual we will learn how to compile and install Lua, Lua C modules and one pure Lua module.
+We will learn what to download, install and setup to achieve this.

+At the end of this steps you will have standalone Lua distribution for Windows which:
+	- runs on any Windows 32/64 bit
+	- doesn't need any additional libraries or runtimes to install to run correctly
+	- you can distribute it to your friends, collegues or clients with your scripts as a zip archive
+	- you can take it with you on USB key

+---
-For this manual everything will be in c:\work folder, create it.
+For this manual everything will be in c:\work folder, please create it.
+---

 1. Installing MinGW32 suite with C/C++ compiler
 	- download MinGW32 from here https://sourceforge.net/projects/mingw/files/Installer/